JBrandos/PaymentGateway/README.md

 There are no integration tests and the unit tests could definitely be improved in terms of the cases they cover and the code itself made cleaner.
 Minimal performance testing has been done using Postmans "runner" tool.
 Running 100 tests one after the other it maintains a low delay 10-15ms for both requests, but results may be very different if many requests came at once.
 ### Cache recently made payments
 In this use case it seems like caching recent orders for a few seconds (or however long its expected to take for the bank to respond) would greatly improve performance because clients are expected to keep querying until they get BankValidated and so the same payment is reconstructed from the payment events repeatedly.
 Caching would fix this because on query we could first check the cache for recent payments rather than connecting to the db, reading, constructing and then sending the response back.
+### Other
+Explore other datastores, application metrics being pushed to a service like Datadog, an actual build pipeline & containerization, validation on payment details could be improved